wp-plugins/nextgen-facebook/readme.txt

 = Version 6.7.1 =

+*7642 lines in 35 files, with 41 classes and 264 functions*

 * Fixed: StumbleUpon button URL and added matching http/https protocol to Pinterest button image.

 = Version 6.7 =

+*7639 lines in 35 files, with 41 classes and 264 functions*

 *Free* and Pro Versions: